newjersey/covid19-ask-a-scientist/README.md

 ## Update
 We will be making the Ask a Scientist data available via API.
 Please email team@innovation.nj.gov for access.

-If you are currently using the widget below, please email us so we can assist in the transition.
+We are in the process of making a new widget available.
+If you are currently using the widget below or interested in using a widget in the future, please email us so we can assist in making it available.

 ## About the project